 The ocean view from Hotel La Jolla’s Cusp on the 11th floor is always beautiful.
 At this Mediterranean-themed bar and restaurant serving breakfast, brunch, lunch, and dinner, there’s never a bad time to soak in the view.
 Menu items range from steak and eggs to salmon frittada, margherita flatbread, and New York steak.
 Happy hour cocktails can be paired with stuffed dates, ceviche, and other small bites.

 Take in all of San Diego with one 360-degree vantage that includes the Coronado Bridge, Balboa Park, San Diego Bay, downtown, and the Pacific Ocean from inside the iconic California Tower.
-Topping Balboa Park’s Museum of Man, the 462-foot tower and its viewing deck are newly reopened after being closed to the public for 80 years.
+Topping Balboa Park’s Museum of Us, the 462-foot tower and its viewing deck are newly reopened after being closed to the public for 80 years.

 A Balloon Adventure by California Dreamin

 There's no better way to experience the beauty of the Southern California Wine Country than from the vantage point of a hot air balloon.
 This will be a moment that will last a lifetime!
 Hot Air Balloon rides are great for any event, whether it's on your "Bucket List" or to celebrate an Anniversary, Birthday, family fun, or vacation adventure.
 You'll escape the ordinary and sail among the clouds in man's oldest form of flight.
 Your hot air ballooning adventure will begin at Vindemia, a private vineyard in the middle of Southern California Wine Country – located in North San Diego County.

 Mount Soledad National Veterans Memorial Park